magomimmo/modern-cljs/doc/second-edition/tutorial-01.md

 a new release could be available. `boot` maintainers follow the rules of [semantic versioning](http://semver.org/).
-So, to be sure that the project we're building runs without any problem, the best thing you can do it's to explicitly pin the project to the above `2.5.5.` release as follows:
+So, to be sure that the project we're building runs without any problem, the best thing you can do is explicitly pin the project to the above `2.5.5.` release as follows:

 ```bash